scullyio/scully/docs/learn/overview.md

 ## How do I use it?

-To add it to your project, and run it for the first time:
+Add Scully to your project:

 ```bash
 ng add @scullyio/init